best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ### Model Optimisation

-Optimisation is used to adjust adjusting the model's parameters to achieve the best overall performance.
+Use optimisation to adjust the model's parameters to achieve the best overall performance.
 Continuous optimisation ensures that the model remains effective and efficient over time as inputs change.
-There are lots of techniques available to optimise performance.
-Most are designed to help find the best parameters for the model to enhance its accuracy and efficiency.
+There are lots of techniques available to optimise performance; most are designed to help find the best parameters for the model to enhance its accuracy and efficiency.

 Examples of optimisation techniques for machine learning include grid search and parameter tuning.
 Grid search involves systematically searching through a predefined set of hyperparameters, while hyperparameter tuning adjusts the model's parameters to achieve the best possible performance.